Biography

 She first earned a Bachelor of Arts in English Literature and Political Science and then a Bachelor of Applied Science in Library and Information Science.
 So soon enough she found herself working in the magical world of libraries where she stayed for over a decade.

 Her first professional sale was in 1997, and since then she has gone on to produce mostly novel length fiction.
-In 2006 she became New Zealand’s first podcast novelist, and she has voiced and produced Weaver’s Web, Chasing the Bard, Weather Child and Digital Magic as podiobooks.
-Her podcasts have been short listed for the Parsec Awards, and won a Sir Julius Vogel award.
+In 2006 she became New Zealand’s first podcast novelist, and her podcasts have won both a Parsec Award and a Sir Julius Vogel award.

 Bibliography

-Philippa Ballantine is represented by Laurie McLean of Larsen Pomada Agency
+Philippa Ballantine is represented by Laurie McLean of Fuse Literary and is a member of the Science Fiction Writers of America.

 Novels